-- Each of our active Deacons tends a “flock” of members of our church family, reaching out to them in times of need and providing an ongoing service of prayer and concern.
+- Each of our active Deacons tends a “flock” of members of our church family, reaching out to them in times of need and providing ongoing prayer and concern.
 This may include hospital visitation, coordination of meals or other assistance in times of family stress, regular greetings during worship and/or home visits, and daily prayer.

 - Our Deacons also make a special effort to reach out to visitors, extending a warm welcome through coordinating our Sunday morning greeters.

-- Our Deacons coordinate and host Memorial Service and Funeral receptions and meals to support families who have suffered the loss of a loved one.
+- Our Deacons coordinate and host memorial service and funeral receptions, and meals to support families who have suffered the loss of a loved one.